juniordiscart/ImpossibleOdds-Toolkit/Docs/CoreUtilities.md

 ## List & Collection Extensions

-Lists and other `IEnumerable` collections are commonly used datastructures throughout a codebase. `System.Linq` already provides a wide set of extra tools to help write more concise code.
+Lists and other `IEnumerable` collections are commonly used data structures throughout a codebase. `System.Linq` already provides a wide set of extra tools to help write more concise code.

 In the [Value Checking](#value-checking) section, you've already seen the `IsNullOrEmpty` extension method.
 In this module though, you'll find a few more that can be of use that are detailed below.